 So, What's the Best Way to Plan for Retirement?

-Everyone's circumstance is different, and only you can decide the best moves for you.
+Everyone's circumstance is different as you plan your immediate and future finances, and only you can decide the best moves for you.
 In general, however, you'll be more secure—and less concerned—if you follow the following 4 steps:

 Start Saving as Early as Possible